 Circumstances could change after the initial court ruling regarding parenting time has been made, however.
 If you have reason to believe that a modification of parenting time would be in your child’s best interests, you can petition the court to have the order changed.

-In the state of Arizona, you can’t request modifications to custody and parenting time orders any time you like; there are certain guidelines that must be followed.
+In the state of Arizona, you cannot request modifications to custody and parenting time orders any time you like; there are certain guidelines that must be followed.

 Parents are allowed to request a modification if there has been a substantial change in circumstances.
-However, parents ordinarily cannot petition the court for modifications if the original custody decree was issued in the last year.
-The original orders must be in place for at least 12 months before any changes can be made.
+However, parents ordinarily cannot petition the court for modifications if the current custody order was issued in the last year.
+The current orders must be in place for at least 12 months before any changes can be made.

-There are exceptions to this rule for extreme cases.
-If one of the parents routinely disregards the original custody decree, you don’t have to wait a full year to file a modification petition.
+There are exceptions to this rule for certain situations.
+If one of the parents routinely disregards the current custody order, you do not have to wait a full year to file a petition requesting a modification.
 When a parent is non-compliant with parenting time or custody agreements, the waiting period is reduced to six months after the original decree was issued to request a change.

-Most importantly, these limitations do not apply when your child is in danger.
-If a child has been endangered, a parent is permitted to petition the court at any time with no waiting period required.
+Most importantly, these limitations do not apply if your child is in danger.
+If a child’s physical, mental, moral or emotional health has been endangered, a parent is permitted to petition the court at any time with no waiting period required.